Australian Broadcasting Company

 The Australian Broadcasting Company Pty.
-Ltd. was a company founded in Melbourne in 1924 with a capital of £A 100,000 by a consortium of entertainment interests, notably Farmer & Company, J. C. Williamson Limited and J. & N. Tait to found and operate commercial radio broadcasting stations.
+Ltd. was a short-lived Australian commercial broadcasting company set up by Sir Benjamin Fuller and Frank Albert.
+Founded in Melbourne in 1924 with a capital of £A 100,000 by a consortium of entertainment interests, notably Farmer and Company, J. C. Williamson Limited and J. & N. Tait to found and operate commercial radio broadcasting stations.
 Other major shareholders, perhaps later entrants, were Union Theatres Limited, B & J. Fuller and J. Albert & Son.
 Directors were Stuart Doyle, Frank Albert and Sir Benjamin Fuller.

-The Company was set up in Sydney by Sir Benjamin Fuller and Frank Albert.